ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Use as Evidence and Attestation Results

-Here, normative reference is made to {{RATS-Architecture}}, particularly the definition of Evidence, the Verifier, Attestation Results and the Relying Party.
+Here, normative reference is made to {{RATS.Architecture}}, particularly the definition of Evidence, the Verifier, Attestation Results and the Relying Party.
-Per Figure 1 in {{RATS-Architecture}}, Evidence is a protocol message that goes from the Attester to the Verifier and Attestation Results a message that goes from the Verifier to the Relying Party.
+Per Figure 1 in {{RATS.Architecture}}, Evidence is a protocol message that goes from the Attester to the Verifier and Attestation Results a message that goes from the Verifier to the Relying Party.
 EAT is defined such that it can be used to represent either Evidence, Attestation Results or both.
 No claims defined here are considered exclusive to or are prohibited in either use.
 It is useful to create EAT profiles as described in {{profiles}} for either use.